Keith-Njagi/Doctor-Patient/README.md

 This will be seen in effect in the Doctor Recommendations page, as only users with the user role `Doctor` can post conclusions and recommendations, as well as upvote another doctor's feedback.

-For the Flask app,  id_no and phone have to be unique for each record.
+Email and phone have to be unique for each record.

+Users have to be logged in to access any records furhter than the home page